farhan0581/django-inspectdb-refactor/README.md

   For example, If you have an app called ``products`` and database ``product_db`` then

   `
-  python manage.py inspectdb_refactor --database=product --app=product_db
+  python manage.py inspectdb_refactor --database=product_db --app=products
   `